 The realities of security monitoring and the promise of SIEM?

 In enterprise IT, data is collected from any number of IT and security devices, and then used to monitor, protect, understand and manage our technology-enabled businesses.
 Due to the ever-expanding attack surface, the amount of data collected today is overwhelmingly unmanageable, and ironically, we only have a very general idea of what value it should provide.
-One of the most common objections I hear when talking about security operations is, “I have 100 or more data sources to monitor.”
+One of the most common objections I hear when talking about a security monitoring program is, “I have 100 or more data sources to monitor."
 What makes this statement a myth, is not that we collect data from more than 100 data sources, but how we use that data in our security operations programs and how it gets reported to executive management.

 What’s Your Monitoring Effectiveness?